ICanBoogie/HTTP/README.md

 bugs or logic, you might want to handle them.
 For example, you might want to present a login form instead of the default exception message when a [AuthenticationRequired][] exception is thrown.

-Exceptions can be rescued at two levels: the dispatcher plugin level, using its `rescue()` method; or the main dispatcher level, by listening to the `Exception::rescue` event.
+Exceptions can be rescued at two levels: the domain dispatcher level, using its `rescue()` method; or the request dispatcher level, by listening to the `Exception::rescue` event.

 Third parties may use the `Exception::rescue` event of class [RescueEvent][] to provide a response for an exception.
 The following example demonstrates how a login form can be returned as response